aed3/poke-sim/designs/Features/RandomChance.md

 # Random Chance

 ## Problem
 How random chance works must change.
-Instead of picking one outcome, this project requires creating multiple battles based on all outcomes and seeing them all through.This means efficiently making copies of the current battle is important as the current solution of creating and parsing JSON is slow; after the event handler, that task takes up the most time for FSAI.
+Instead of picking one outcome, this project requires creating multiple battles based on all outcomes and seeing them all through.
+This means efficiently making copies of the current battle is important as the current solution of creating and parsing JSON is slow; after the event handler, that task takes up the most time for FSAI.
 Showdown is also not built to pick up a simulation from any point a random event may occur, so the code to save and load previous random results for correct branching during re-simulation is messy.
 To this day, I'm not sure if that code fully works.

 ## Solution Description
 > This is by no means an amazing or permanent solution.
 The goal here is to make a passible attempt that can be substituted with better solutions without changing the entire code base.